BillDietrich/linkcheckerhtml/README.md

 * Remove need for local copy of node_modules tree during development ?
 Seems to be standard.

 ### Development Environment
-I don't really know what I'm doing with much of this stuff, probably I'm doing some things stupidly.
+I'm no expert on this stuff, maybe I'm doing some things stupidly.

 I used:
 * Linux Mint 19